francescopastore/bio-align/README.md

 - check if everything works fine!

-Feel free to do some PRs for bugfixes or new functionalities.
+Feel free to do PRs for bugfixes or new functionalities.
 Thanks in advance!